 Sharks employ their gills to initiate and conclude the breathing process.
 They extract oxygen from the water through their gills while eliminating carbon dioxide from their bodies (30).

-Sharks are among the most well-known apex predators and a vital component of marine ecology.
-Without them, marine population growth might get out of control and cause environmental issues, including a lack of marine resources.
+Sharks are among the most well-known apex predators vital for marine ecology.
+Without them, marine population growth might get out of control.
+Sharks consume dead or decaying matter, preventing the buildup of organic waste on the seafloor, which promotes a healthier environment for marine life.
 In recent years, overfishing, climate change, and habitat destruction have threatened the shark species.
 So, introducing shark facts for kids is a great way to encourage them to be more aware of the ecology and protect these unique animals for a better and sustainable future.

 Infographic: Most Popular Species Of Sharks